vulinh64/vulinh64.github.io/blog/2025-08-10-main-method-evolution.md

 }

 ```
-They're literally just wrapper methods around the same old `System.out` and `BufferedReader` we've always had!
-Nothing fancy, no rocket science, just some basic convenience methods with a sprinkle of encoding configuration.
-Even the use of `BufferedReader` instead of `Scanner` is straightforward enough.

-So why?
-Just WHY did we have to wait 30 years for someone to write these 20 lines of wrapper code?
-This could have been done in Java 1.0!
-It's like discovering that the cure for a headache was always just taking an aspirin, but everyone insisted on performing ancient rituals with crystals for three decades instead.

 </details>

+That's it.
+That's literally it.
+We've been doing ceremonial dances around `System.out.println` for three decades, and the "revolutionary" solution is... a wrapper method that calls `System.out.println` internally.

+This isn't rocket science.
+This isn't some breakthrough in computer science that required years of research.
+This is literally 20 lines of wrapper code that any junior developer could have written during their lunch break in 1995.
+Yet here we are in 2025, celebrating it like we've just invented the wheel.

+It's like discovering that the cure for your daily headache was always just taking an aspirin, but everyone insisted on performing elaborate rituals with crystals and ancient chants for thirty years instead.

+So yes, I'm mildly complaining about the timing, but I'm also celebrating the outcome.
+Java is finally growing up, and it's better late than never!

-### Bonus Round: Even Spring Boot Gets a Makeover!
+## Bonus Round: Even Spring Boot Gets a Makeover!

 To lighten the mood, I have a bonus for you: